-Apply for the Home Owner Grant
+Apply for the home owner grant

-Anyone with your permission can apply on your behalf.
-However, if you pay your property taxes through your financial institution, your financial institution will not apply for the home owner grant on your behalf.
+Note: If you pay your property taxes through your financial institution, your financial institution will not apply for the home owner grant on your behalf.
 You or someone with your permission needs to claim the grant.

 If you and your spouse are separated and living apart, you may be able to claim the home owner grant for each of your principal residences.

-You can apply for the home owner grant for a property that is still registered in the name of a deceased owner or in the name of the executor or administrator of their estate, if you meet the following requirements:
+You can apply for the home owner grant for a property that is still registered in the name of a deceased owner or the deceased owner’s estate.

 - You’re the spouse, child, grandchild, parent, brother or sister of the deceased owner